 Post-bailout inspectors warn of risks to growing economy

-Brexit, tax and trade cited by EU team as concludes four-day mission to Dublin
+EU team cites Brexit, tax and trade as four-day mission to Dublin concludes

-Significant risks continue to overshadow the Irish economic outlook, EU Commission officials have said following their latest post-bailout visit to Dublin.
-Photographer: Aidan Crawley
+European Commission officials said signs of overheating could become more apparent in the Irish economy going forward”.
+Photograph: Aidan Crawley

-Significant risks continue to overshadow the Irish economic outlook, EU Commission officials have said following their latest post-bailout visit to Dublin.
+Significant risks continue to overshadow the Irish economic outlook, European Commission officials have said following their latest post-bailout visit to Dublin.

 Concerns relate primarily to outside influences on the economy – particularly the still uncertain nature of UK’s departure from the European Union “as well as changes to the international taxation and trade environment”.

-But they also point out that “signs of overheating could become more apparent going forward”.
+But they also pointed out that “signs of overheating could become more apparent going forward”.

-A team from the Commission, together with European Central Bank staff, visited Dublin left Dublin Friday after a four-day visit – the tenth since Ireland exited the bailout.
+A team from the commission, together with European Central Bank staff, left Dublin on Friday after a four-day visit – the 10th since Ireland exited the bailout.
 The team included staff from the European Stability Mechanism.

-Efforts to reduce legacy non-performing loans “in a decisive manner remain welcome”, the Commission said in a statement upon their departure.
-They said problem loans are declining “although long-term arrears remain a concern”.
+Efforts to reduce legacy non-performing loans “in a decisive manner remain welcome”, the commission said in a statement upon the team’s departure.
+It said problem loans were declining “although long-term arrears remain a concern”.

 It noted the ongoing housing shortage despite the recent increase in supply and said it would be some time before recently announced initiatives fed through to address the problem.

-While it noted that the Government plans a broadly balanced budget for 2019, the EU officials say that risks remain, not least with the highly volatile and currently very favourable corporation tax receipts.
-It suggests the Government should take advantage of the growing economy to broaden the tax base and strengthening the proposed rainy day fund.
+While the noted that the Government plans a broadly balanced budget for 2019, the EU officials said risks remained, not least with the highly volatile and currently very favourable corporation tax receipts.
+It suggested the Government should take advantage of the growing economy to broaden the tax base and strengthen the proposed rainy-day fund.